galliume/DeezerAdMute/README.md

 # DeezerAdMute
 Auto mute/unmute deezer when an ad is playing

 You don't hear ads but deezer still get money from them.

-Eveyrone's happy :)
+Everyone's happy :)